Visual-Computing/DynamicExplorationGraph/cpp/readme.md

 + GCC 10.0+ with OpenMP
 + CMake 3.19+

-IMPORTANT NOTE: this code uses AVX-256 instructions for fast distance computation, so your machine MUST support AVX-256 instructions, this can be checked using cat /proc/cpuinfo | grep avx2.
+IMPORTANT NOTE: this code uses AVX-256 instructions for fast distance computation, so your machine will need to support AVX-256 instructions, this can be checked using cat /proc/cpuinfo | grep avx2.

 ### Compile